 Almeria Old Town

 Almeria itself is worth exploring with a lovely old town filled with beautiful architecture, narrow streets and cute plazas.
-There is a great running/biking trail that runs along the waterfront and las ramblas, a park space that runs down the middle of a main road.
+There is a great running/biking trail that runs along the waterfront and las Ramblas, a park space that runs down the middle of the main road.
 It is filled with children’s parks, an art gallery space and plenty of shaded seating.
 If you’ve been to Barcelona, you’re probably familiar with the idea of Ramblas.
 This is similar although far less touristy or busy.

 Of all the Almeria beaches, the one right in town is obviously the most accessible.
 It also happens to be really nice with a great malecon, or boardwalk, running its length.
 With workout areas, playgrounds and plenty of restaurants behind, you could easily enjoy a day here without needing to travel anywhere.

 In the evening we made it up to the Alcazaba before sunset.
 It is free to enter and an interesting place with various cultures having built upon the previous, with amazing views in all directions.

 What are you supposed to have for dinner in Spain?
 Tapas, right?
 Well, this is the best (or worse) place for it!
 In this region of Spain for each drink, you order a tapa is free.

 After buying chicken for dinner and getting home to discover it had gone bad, we decided dinner out was in order.
 However, I had read about this bar that was a traditional tapas bar and very popular so we figured we’d have a few tapas to start.

 We got chatting to a local couple standing at the bar beside us and pretty much copied all of their tapa orders!
 When we were done they took us to their restaurant for more.
 Unfortunately, I was too busy practising my Spanish conversational skills that I failed to eat most of them.
 The next day was not my best (making it to the couch of our apartment was an achievement)!